 Image from Steven Lehar’s intuitive explanation of Fourier theory: a simple lens can perform a Fourier transform in real time

 I’m not kidding about this.
 Note that Art Hobson gave a similar explanation in his 2013 paper There are no particles, there are only fields.
 He says a large object such as a balloon can interact quite locally with another object such as a tiny needle, and says the detection localizes or “collapses” the quantum.
 Also note that the Wikipedia wave function article says the domain is not unique, and “it may be taken to be a function of all the position coordinates of the particles over position space, or the momenta of all the particles over momentum space; the two are related by a Fourier transform”.
 Anyway, after talking at length about the double-slit experiment, Bohr said the EPR scenario “does not actually involve any greater intricacies than the simple examples discussed above”.
 I could see no justification for this claim.
 He then threw in “an influence on the very conditions which define the possible types of predictions regarding the future behavior of the system”.
 This was in italics, and looks like a rather handwavy claim that spooky action at a distance could indeed occur.
 Then he talked at length about energy and time, then he talked about general relativity, saying we must renounce the customary separation of space and time, and then talked about “a radical revision of our attitude as regards physical reality”.
-I found Bohr’s paper to be totally unconvincing.
+I have to say I found Bohr’s paper to be rambling, off-topic, and totally unconvincing.

 Schrödinger’s 1935 paper

 I didn’t feel the same about Erwin Schrödinger’s 1935 paper Discussion of Probability Relations between Separated Systems.
 It was published on 28 October 1935 in the Mathematical Proceedings of the Cambridge Philosophical Society.
 Note that it was communicated by Max Born: